ArtanisTheOne/NovaUnpack/README.md

-# Nova Asset Unpacking Tool (foolproof hopefully)
+# Nova Empire Asset Unpacking Tool (foolproof hopefully)

-Tool which installs the latest Nova Empire APK file, unzips it, and extracts all Unity's 2D Textures and Sprites while keeping folder structure intact.
+Tool which installs the latest Nova Empire game files, unzips it, and extracts all Unity's 2D Textures and Sprites while keeping folder structure intact.

 ## How to Use (from scratch)